As a DC limo service driver, I have to be prepared for any eventuality:

 And, of course, the president’s date night.

 I’m not saying I’ve driven the president’s limo on his date night.
 The president has an entire fleet of limos ready to launch from the White House at a moment’s notice.
-They take him on date night and to dentist’s appointments and to his kids’ dance recitals and all around DC.
+They take him on a date night and to dentist’s appointments and his kids’ dance recitals and all around DC.
 (And if, on occasion, the White House DC limo fleet needs to be supplemented with a few of our choice rides . . . well, it’s happened once or twice, and we’re always happy to oblige.)

 The entire street where the restaurant is located will probably be blocked off.
 Sometimes adjacent streets are blocked, too.